MarcoParola/DL-quickstart/thesis-doc/README.md

 > **_NOTE:_** the document must be written in English

 ## **Document Structure**
-The thesis document should follow a clear structure as follows:
+The thesis document should follow a clear structure:

 1. **Abstract**
    - the one established with the supervisors and communicated when the thesis has been activated